-Similar to the potential project developed for implementation along Cottonwood Creek (Section 4.4), this project would remove invasive plants from creeks and irrigation conveyance canals (e.g., Arundo donax, tamarisk, Himalayan blackberry).
-In addition to Cottonwood Creek, many small tributaries in the watersheds of Tehama County have decreased conveyance, elevated levels of siltation, and diminished flood-carrying capacity due to invasive vegetation overgrowth.
+This project would remove invasive plants from creeks and irrigation conveyance canals (e.g., Arundo donax, tamarisk, Himalayan blackberry).
+Many small tributaries in the watersheds of Tehama County have decreased conveyance, elevated levels of siltation, and diminished flood-carrying capacity due to invasive vegetation overgrowth.
 Debris-clearing is a challenge due to environmental permitting restrictions.
-Removal of these plants along other waterways would reduce conveyance issues, reduce non-beneficial consumptive use of shallow groundwater and surface water, and restore conditions for GDEs and native riparian species.
+Removal of these plants would reduce conveyance issues, reduce non-beneficial consumptive use of shallow groundwater and surface water, and restore conditions for GDEs and native riparian species.
 A summary of the project is provided in Table 4-16.

 Table 4-16.
-Invasive Plant Removal: Summary (23 CCR §354.44(b))
+Invasive Plant Removal: Summary (23 CCR §354.44(b)).